fsvreddit/social-links-bot/README.md

 # social-links-bot

 A Devvit app that responds to user lists and returns their social links (if any).
+It is intended to be a bridge to allow data API-based Reddit bots to be able to access social links despite them not being available via the API.

+**If you do not run a Data API bot that isn't specifically written to take advantage of this app, this is not for you.
+The app should not be installed on public subreddits.**.

 Object type returned is an array of the following type: